OpenVisualCloud/Media-Transport-Library/doc/aws.md

 ## 8. Known issues

 2M hugepages cannot be used under no_iommu mode or with igb_uio driver.
-As one 1080p frame needs 5MB memory, when buffer allocated, the physical memory may locate on different but not continues pages, this will cause invalid payload sent from TX.
+As one 1080p frame needs 5MB memory, when buffer allocated, the physical memory may locate on different but not continious pages, this will cause invalid payload sent from TX.

 ## Reference link

 [ENA driver repo](https://github.com/amzn/amzn-drivers/tree/master/userspace/dpdk)

 [ENA PMD doc](https://doc.dpdk.org/guides/nics/ena.html)

 [AWS blog(cn)](https://www.infoq.cn/article/EcQFplTWfdrvumULjo9t)